 Since the first consumer-grade Wi-Fi system — the original Eero — debuted in early 2015, there have been so many others on the market, giving those living in large houses plenty of options.
 Below is the list of what I consider the best Wi-Fi 5 mesh systems.
 Among other things, they all must have an overall rating of 7/10 or higher.

 By the way, the concept of mesh Wi-Fi system, where multiple hardware units work together to deliver a unified wireless network for a large area, is probably the most significant legacy of the Wi-Fi 5 (802.11ac) standard.

-As the world is moving to Wi-Fi 6, it’s only appropriate to take a look at these systems and appreciate Wi-Fi 5 in its best glory.
+As the world moves to Wi-Fi 6, it’s actually a great time to invest in a fully mature Wi-Fi standard.
 At the very least, you’ll see why you shouldn’t ditch your Wi-Fi 5 devices yet, not in many years.

 Dong’s note: This is a frequently updated post.